AshleyLab/scotch/README.md

 From the feature matrix, makes predictions against Scotch's random forest model.

+## Output

+### Encoding

 ## More

 ### Features
-Scotch’s model evaluates each position with respect to 39 features.
+Scotch’s model evaluates each position with respect to 40 features.
 These include “primary metrics,” quantities which are extracted directly from sequencing data; “delta features” which track the differences in primary features between neighboring positions; and “genomic features,” which describe the content of the reference genome at a given locus.
-Information on feature importance is available in the Supplementary Note (Supplementary Fig. 1, Supplementary Table 25).

 #### Primary features
-These 11 features are calculated directly from the sequencing data.
+These 12 features are calculated directly from the sequencing data.
 Three describe coverage—including the number of reads, reads with no soft-clipping, and reads with a base quality of 13 or higher.
 Each of these are normalized across the sample for comparability with samples from various sequencing runs.
 Two more features describe the quality of the sequencing—the mean base quality and the mean mapping quality across all reads.
 Four more are calculated from the CIGAR string that details each read’s alignment to the reference—recording the proportion of bases at that position across all reads that are marked as inserted, deleted, soft-clipped, and that at are at the boundary of soft-clipping (i.e., the base is soft-clipped but at least one neighboring base is not).
 Two more features describe the soft-clipping of the reads, if present: one gives the mean base quality of soft-clipped bases, another gives the *consistency score* of the soft-clipping.

 A position’s consistency score is a metric we derived that gives the ratio of the number of reads supporting the most common soft-clipped base (i.e., A, T, C, or G), to the number of all soft-clipped reads.
 Soft-clipping provides important signal of an indel to our model; this score helps a model distinguish indel-related soft-clipping (where all soft-clipped reads should support the same nucleotide) from that caused by low sequencing quality (where different nucleotides will be present).